chicago29094/bad-tendencies/project-worksheet.md

 ### Key Project 1 Dates
 - Nov 16 - Project Approvals
-- Nov 17 - Nov 22 - :party-blob: !!Project Week!! :partygopher: We will not meet during normal class times.
+- Nov 17 - Nov 22 - !!Project Week!! :partygopher: We will not meet during normal class times.
 You will be meeting with your squad at the times instructed by your Squad lead.
 - Nov 23 - Project Presentations

 ## Project Schedule